hibernick/RasPreenFM2/README.md

 included extrafilters from https://github.com/pvig/preenfm2

 The PreenFM2-Synth looked really good but i was not happy with the STM32-uController...
-I really like the STM32 uControllers and did some Projects with them but i was constantly annoyed with the buggy and rather strange Software-Support of STM (HAL-Layer rather kludgy, CubeMX-Code-Generator produces buggy code, poor support etc, its a pitty because i really liked the STM32F-Disco Kits, and an SPI BUSY Errata that costed me lot of time & hair....).
+I really like the STM32 uControllers and did some Projects with them but i was constantly annoyed with the buggy and rather strange Software-Support of STM (HAL-Layer rather kludgy, CubeMX-Code-Generator produces buggy code, poor support etc, its a pitty because i really liked the STM32F-Disco Kits, but an SPI BUSY Errata that costed me to much time & hair....).
 Then i stumbled over the Circle-Framework for BareMetal Programming of the Raspberry Pi https://github.com/rsta2/minisynth and ported PreenFM2 with it to Raspi 3B, HiFiBerry DAC+ Audiocard and a MAX6957 for the connection to the encoders and buttons.
 (see hardware/Encoders.cpp for details) and got a latency of about < 3ms @ 48kHz